johncf/learn-log/ml-design.md

   - What is the existing system?
 (This could be a baseline.)
 - Simple baseline model (or performance)
   - A simple recommender system: random recommendations
-  - A simple language model for information extraction: [bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model)
 - Popular techniques:
   - [Collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) uses other users preferences to build recommendations for a user.
     - User-based filtering (e.g. news feed in Instagram), item-based filtering (e.g. "bought together" in Amazon)
-    - Types: memory-based (similarity based on raw interaction history), model-based (similarity based on dimensionality-reduced interaction history), etc.
+    - Types: memory-based (similarity based on raw interaction history), model-based (similarity based on dimensionality-reduced interaction history), hybrid, etc.
+    - Cons: Cannot handle fresh items since there are no interaction history associated with them.
   - [Content-based filtering](https://en.wikipedia.org/wiki/Recommender_system#Content-based_filtering) uses the description/contents of items to provide recommendations based on the user's profile and preferences.
-    - Embedding-based approach for users and items, and perhaps using a nearest-neighbor search.
+    - Embedding-based approach for items and users, and using a nearest-neighbor search or vector-similarity metrics to predict interest/relevance.
   - Hybrid approaches use collaborative and content-based filtering to improve recommendations.
 - Model: What to predict?
 What are the inputs?
   - Probability of the user liking an ad/post.
 (A classification problem -- like or not liking.)